shafeen/KnowledgeBase/Books/Purple Cow.md

 #### The Problem with the Cow
 In a crowded marketplace, fitting in is failing.
 In a busy marketplace, not standing out is the same as being invisible.

+Here is the catch-22 of the Purple Cow.
+If times are tough, your peers and your boss may very well say that you can't afford to be remarkable.
+After all, we have to conserve, to play it safe; we don't have the money to make a mistake.
+In good time, however, *those same people* will tell you to relax, take it easy; we can afford to be conservative, to play it safe.

+The good news is that the prevailing wisdom makes your job even easier.
+Since just about everyone is petrified of the Cow, you can be remarkable with even less effort.
+If successful new products are the ones that stand out, and most people desire not to stand out, you're set!

+Boring is always the most risky strategy.

+#### Projections, Profits, and the Purple Cow

+Mas marketing demands mass products.
+And mass products beg for mass marketing.
+This equation leads to dangerous catch-22, one with two parts.

+**Part One: Boring Products.** Companies built around mass marketing develop their products accordingly.
+These companies round the edges, smooth out the differentiating features, and try to make products that are bland enough to work for the masses.
+The way a product or idea reaches the bulk of the market is to move from the left to the right.
+You can no longer reach everyone at once.
+And if you don't grab the attention of and enthusiasm of the sneezers, your product withers.

+**Part Two: Scary Budgets.** In order to launch a product for the masses, you need to spend big.
+The problem with a scary budget is that you HAVE to make the ads work, and quickly.
+This front-loading of the budget does two things to your product
+ * It means you get very few chances to launch new products because each one is so expensive.
+ * It doesn't give you a chance to ride through the idea diffusion curve.
+It takes a while to reach the sneezers, who take a while to reach the rest of the population.
+   But your front-loaded budget means that by the time the majority have heard of you, you're already burned out or bankrupt.

+#### Mass Marketers Hate to Measure
+Direct marketers realize that measurement is the key to success.
+Figure out what works, and do more of it!

+What could you measure?
+What would that cost?
+How fast can you get the results?
+If you can afford it, try it.
+"If you measure it, it will improve."